 Milwaukee 2732-20 Cordless Circular Saw

-- Magnesium components makes it very lightweight and ideal for overhead applications.
+The magnesium components also makes it very lightweight, making it ideal for overhead cutting applications.

 Related: 18 Most Useful Dewalt tools For Woodworking